arcadebridge/arcadeidleengine-website/docfx_project/index.md

-# This is the **ARCADE IDLE ENGINE DOCS!**.
+# Hypercasual **ARCADE IDLE ENGINE** User Manual
-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.

 ## Quick Start Notes:
-1. Add images to the *images* folder if the file is referencing an image.
+Thanks for buying the asset!
+If you liked it, please head t